 The exterior used for King's Cross Station, is actually St. Pancras Station, which is just down the road.
 This was used because the façade of St. Pancras is more visually appealing than that of King's Cross.

 When filming the scenes at Gloucester Cathedral, the cathedral's modern electric signs, light switches, and door locks had to be concealed behind panels that were painted to match the rest of the stone walls.
 The stained glass windows were also modified to hide the fact that the building was a church; the religious symbols were covered with colored plastic filter paper to blend in with the surrounding glass.
 One window depicted the naked figures of Adam and Eve; they were given clothes and even the trademark Harry Potter lightning scars on their foreheads.

-Chris Columbus was amazed how beautifully Daniel Radcliffe, Emma Watson and Rupert Grint matured over the Harry Potter series, both physically and as actors, compared to some child actors who start out adorable and either lose that or become bad actors as they grow older.
+Chris Columbus was amazed how beautifully Daniel Radcliffe, Emma Watson, and Rupert Grint matured over the Harry Potter franchise, both physically, and as actors and actress, compared to some child actors and actresses, who start out adorable, and either lose that, or become bad actors and actresses as they grow older.

 Daniel Radcliffe was initially meant to wear green contact lenses as his eyes are blue, and not green like Harry's, but the lenses gave Radcliffe extreme irritation, and, upon consultation with J.K.
 Rowling, it was agreed that Harry could have blue eyes.

 In the flying lesson, the whistle Madame Hooch is wearing, is called a "Boatswain's Call" and was originally used in the early Navy (before P.A. systems) to signal an order, because the whistle could be heard from one end of the ship to the other.
 It is now used in the Navy as a ceremonial whistle.